 - Click the Apple menu and select System Preferences.

-- Click Users & Groups, which is called Accounts in Mac OS X 10.5 and Mac OS X 10.6.
+- Click Users & Groups, which are called Accounts in Mac OS X 10.5 and Mac OS X 10.6.

 - Click the padlock icon on the lower left of the Home window to unlock it with your admin account password.

-- Right-click the account that you moved to the Home folder, and then click the Advanced Options.
+- Right-click the account that you moved to the Home folder, and then click Advanced Options.
 Please follow the guides to make changes, and do not makes additional actions in case unforeseen problems occur.

 - In the Advanced Options window, click Choose and then locate the destination where you moved your Home folder.